amrHassanAbdallah/log-insights-platform/README.md

 	•	JSON column support for flexible schema
 	•	Easy local setup with Docker

-If scale demands more, ClickHouse could be a fast analytical DB — but PostgreSQL is safer for now and easier to set up/test locally or elastic search, needs a compairson based on our use cases..
+If scale demands more, ClickHouse could be a fast analytical DB — but PostgreSQL is safer for now and easier to set up/test locally and will support searching as well as aggregation later on we could either spilt the searching from the aggregation or find a solution that supports both

 3. Backend API